St. Vincent de Paul

 Who: Shoppers and Servers - The shoppers purchase and donate specific food items.
 Servers go downtown and lend a helping hand.
 We recommend servers be in the 7th grade or older.

-What/Where: Servers meet at St. Malachy School at 7:30am.
+What/Where: Servers meet at St. Malachy School at 7:30 am.
 Caravan downtown to the Outreach Building located directly behind Ss.
 Peter & Paul Cathedral.
 This building houses the Cathedral Soup Kitchen and Beggars for the Poor.
-Here volunteers assemble personal bags (soap, shampoo, toothbrush, toothpaste, razor, etc.), clothing is loaded onto the truck while coffee is prepared.
+Here volunteers assemble personal bags (soap, shampoo, toothbrush, toothpaste, razor, etc.), and clothing is loaded onto the truck while coffee is prepared.
 At Robert’s Park United Methodist Church parking lot, we set up tables and serve a hot breakfast casserole, fruit, cookies, and juice/coffee while clothing is distributed from the back of the truck.
 Lastly, we police the area picking up trash.
-Generally, at this time we return home.
+Generally, at this time, we return home.